dhruv2102/MS3-Recepie-Book/TESTING.md

      ![pep8](/static/images/testing/pep8/python.png)

 ## Responsiveness
-The resposiveness of the website is checked via Chrome developer tools and R
+The resposiveness of the website is checked via Chrome developer tools and Resposive Design Checker
 - The site is reposive across all screens.
     - Devices used to test are
         - Desktop: 1024px, 1366px, 1440px, 1600px and 1680px
         - Mobile and Tablet:  Galaxy S5, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone x, iPad and iPad Pro
 - All the links work as they are expected

 ## Browser Compatibility
 The website works on google chrome, safari, mozilla firefox and edge